zineinc/floppy-server/README.md

 Recommended setups
 ==================

-FloppyServer can be setup in few ways, there are 3 recommended setups. **Before reading this section** read "Simple setup example" section, because it says how composer.json and index.php files should to be.
+FloppyServer can be setup in few ways, there are 4 recommended setups. **Before reading this section** read [Simple setup example](#simple-setup) section, because it says how composer.json and index.php files should to be.

 Public directory + apache htaccess (or nginx replacement) fallback for unexisting files
 ----------------